 - The Lead Auditor Development Program includes assessment that is completed during the program.
 These include an online theory assessment and practical activities such as documentation review, report writing and role play performance.
 You will need to bring a laptop or tablet with you to complete these assessments.

-- Video will be used to record role play performances on the final day of the program.
-The purpose of using video is to provide an opportunity for each person to review their own performance.
-The videos are usually recorded using the participant’s phone and are not shown to anyone else in the class, including the trainer.
+- Video may be used to record practice role plays during the program.
+The purpose is to provide an opportunity for each person to review their own performance.
+The videos will be recorded using the participant’s phone and are not shown to anyone else in the class, including the trainer.

 “Found the course material very well presented and very useful.
 I feel it was very helpful and insightful for performing future assessments.
 Thanks!”